Can We Really Fix the Poverty Issue in Sri Lanka?

 Alston Antony

-Alston Antony is a Sri Lankan born seasoned SEO expert and AI digital marketing strategist with over 10 years of experience helping business owners.
-As Founder of Maxnium, ZPlatform AI, Alston specializes in SEO optimization, AI-powered marketing solutions, SaaS tools, and lifetime deals that deliver measurable results for small to medium businesses.
-With a Master's degree from the University of Greenwich (completed with distinction) and professional certifications including BCS, BCS HEQ, and MBCS memberships, Alston combines academic excellence with practical industry experience.
-In Advice.lk, Alston uses his tech, digital knowedgle with Sri Lanka knowedge to create helpful content, guides, events & more which will useful for every Sri Lankan.
+Alston Antony is a Sri Lanka–born SEO expert and AI-driven digital marketing strategist with over a decade of experience helping businesses grow online.
+As the founder of Maxinium and ZPlatform AI, he specializes in search engine optimization, AI-powered marketing solutions, SaaS tools, and lifetime deals that deliver measurable results for small and medium-sized businesses.
+He holds a Master’s degree from the University of Greenwich (completed with distinction) and has earned professional credentials including BCS, BCS HEQ, and MBCS membership—blending academic excellence with real-world industry expertise.
+Through Advice.lk, Alston shares his technical knowledge and deep understanding of the Sri Lankan market to create practical guides, insightful content, and valuable resources designed to help individuals and businesses succeed in the digital space.

 Leave a Comment